sangkilc/ICSE-2020-SV-Handbook/README.md

         - Log in into [Slido as admin](https://admin.sli.do/) using the right credentials (these credentials are pinned in the slack channels for each time band - atlantic, pacific, indian).
         - Remove (or "archive") any questions in Slido remaining from the previous session (i.e., [Archive all questions](https://help.sli.do/985101-What-are-archived-and-answered-questions?r=1#archive-all))
         - Log in to Clowdr and go to your session
+        - Create the messages you will be posting to the public Slack channel for your room (see above) before each session.

 - `T1`: Live casting starts